 Experimental result including additional restriction for lossless mode

 For Table 2, the result snows the comparison between HM-16.19 and proposed implementation with disabling BDOF and DMVR.
+The Table 3. compares the difference between TEST 1 and TEST 2.
+As the result shown, disabling DMVR and BDOF for lossless VVC reduces 5% runtime in both encoding and decoding without coding performance loss.

 Table 2.
 Performance comparison between HM-16.19 and proposed modifications on VTM-5.0 (Disable BDOF and DMVR) (to be updated)